 Each Summer Intern will develop and carry out a defined research, writing, and/or social media project directly related to the ongoing work of EAN.
 Applicants are encouraged to review the EAN website and the 2019 Annual Progress Report and are encouraged to propose your key areas of interest and one or more possible projects for your internship.
 Examples of possible internship projects are provided below.
 They are illustrative only.
 Other creative and impactful suggestions are welcome as well.

-- Write, edit, and produce a series of 5-minute videos highlighting key findings in the 2019 Annual Progress Report.
+- Write, edit, and produce a series of 5-minute videos highlighting key findings in the forthcoming 2020/21 Annual Progress Report.
 Develop and help implement a statewide dissemination strategy.

 The final area of focus for each internship will be determined during the selection and interview process, prior to the start of each internship.

 Both interns will be mentored and supported by Christine Donovan, an EAN Senior Fellow and former Board Member.
-This will be supplemented by periodic team engagement and interaction with: Jared Duval, Executive Director and Carolyn Wesley, Network Manager.
+This will be supplemented by periodic team engagement and interaction with: Jared Duval, Executive Director, Cara Robechek, Network Manager, and Mei Butler, Dashboard and Data Manager.

 At least 3 one-hour Zoom teleconferences will be held with the interns each week.
 This will help ensure the interns are welcomed into EAN, experience thoughtful and substantive discussions and interactions with Christine and staff, and enjoy a sense of teamwork and engagement during their internships.
 In addition, Christine will be available via cell phone for consultation, brainstorming, etc. at any time during normal business hours.
-Christine will engage Jared and Carolyn as appropriate.
+Christine will engage Jared, Cara, and Mei as appropriate.